 The Weakest Link

 Any process is most likely to fail at its weakest point.
 The post processor is often the weakest link in 5-axis machining even though it might not get high visibility during a machine tool purchase.
-Alan Levine of OPEN MIND Technologies explores why it is reckless to invest capital in machinery and software without having a clear plan for post processor implementation.
+Here are some reasons why it is reckless to invest capital in machinery and software without having a clear plan for post processor implementation.

 Computer-Aided Manufacturing (CAM) is a workflow process commonly used in modern manufacturing to produce components on numerically control machine tools.
 Looking in more detail, it can be reduced to three primary steps:

 The first may be called the “pre-processor” – importing digital data models, whether from inside design groups or outside customers and vendors.
 Then there is the tool path planning and calculation process, the “processor”.
 Finally is the communication from the CAM software to the machine tool language, the “post processor”.
 The manufacturing engineer does much more than part-programming tasks, namely fixture design, tooling selections, and material procurements.